-In 1997, Tunku Halim published two books simultaneously, a collection of short stories and a novel:
+In 1997, Tunku Halim published two books simultaneously, a collection of short stories and a debut novel:

 The Rape of Martha Teoh & Other Chilling Stories (1997) & Dark Demon Rising (1997).

-He had began a collection of short stories five years before.
+He had started his collection of scary short stories five years before.

 One story, called "The Inheritance", grew into the novel.
 It was inspired by KM Endicott's book entitled An Analysis of Malay Magic (1970).